Contents

 The Grant Museum of Zoology is one of the most fascinating museums in London.

-It’s home to some of the strangest displays we’ve ever seen in a museum, namely a jar of moles and a wall of mouse bones.
+It’s a small but mighty museum that’s off the tourist radar, and home to some of the strangest displays we’ve ever seen in a museum, namely a jar of moles and a wall of mouse bones.

 Grant Museum of Zoology

-The jar of moles seems to be a favourite among visitors, so much so it was turned into a pin badge you can buy.
+The jar of moles seems to be a favourite among visitors, to the extent that it has been turned into a pin badge that you can buy.

 It’s unknown why 18 moles are rammed into one jar, but storing multiple specimens in one jar has benefits.